suyash-purwar/suyash-purwar/README.md

 ## Hi there 👋

 My interest primarily lies in low-level systems engineering and distributed systems.
 These days, I'm learning C/C++, Operating System, and Assembly to *really* understand the magic that happens at low-level systems.
-I'm also an SDE 1 HackerRank.
+I'm an SDE 2 in the Platforms team at HackerRank.

 ## How to reach me? 🤙